A man has been arrested and charged with murder in the 2017 killings of 2 teen girls in Indiana, authorities say

 The pair went for a hike along Delphi Historic Trails in February of that year but never showed up at a previously arranged time to meet Libby's dad, police said.
 Their bodies were found the next day in a wooded area near the trail, about a half mile from the Monon High Bridge where they'd been dropped off, according to police.
 A grainy video of a man walking and a garbled voice recording were among the scant clues authorities publicized over the years.

-Neighbors saw police searching Allen's home two and a half weeks ago, they say.
 Police arrested Allen on Wednesday, according to a news release, and formally charged him Friday before transporting him to White County Jail.
-Allen is being held without bail.
+He is being held without bail.

 "Today is not a day to celebrate, but the arrest ... is sure a major step in leading to a conclusion of this long term and complex investigation," Indiana State Police Superintendent Doug Carter told reporters.